NightmareXIV/Splatoon/Presets/Endwalker content/Duties/Pandaemonium 4 Savage.md

+## Please note that you are viewing archived version of this file.
+For move information, please visit https://github.com/NightmareXIV/Splatoon/blob/master/README.md

 Cardinal shifts.
 Trigger included: only relevant part will be shown when boss starts casting it.
 Works in P4N as well.
 <img src="https://github.com/NightmareXIV/Splatoon/raw/master/docs/images/p4s%20shifts.jpg">
 ```